krivard/codalab-worksheets-wiki/Execution.md

 ## Conceptual Overview: How the worker system works

-This section is a conceptual overview of CodaLab's distributed worker system, which executes run bundles in CodaLab.
+CodaLab's distributed worker system executes run bundles in CodaLab.
 To begin, a worker machine connects to the CodaLab server and asks for run bundles to run.
 The CodaLab server finds a run that hasn't been executed yet, and assigns the worker to it.
-The worker then downloads (if not downloaded already) all the relevant bundle dependencies from the CodaLab server and the Docker image from Docker hub.
+The worker then downloads (if not downloaded already) all the relevant bundle dependencies from the CodaLab server and the Docker image from Docker Hub.

-A quick digression about Docker: CodaLab uses Docker containers to define the environment of a run bundle.
-Each Docker container is based on a Docker image, which specifies the full environment, including which Linux kernel version, which libraries, etc. The next section has more details on how to use Docker with CodaLab.

 Once the worker has all of the dependencies installed, the worker then executes the run in the Docker container, sending back status updates to the